SquarePenguin101/www.squarepenguin.co.uk/content/blog/bbc-iplayer-problem-19-march-2014.md

 draft = false
 pageimage = ""
 aliases = "/bbc-iplayer-problem-19-march-2014"
-title = " BBC iPlayer problem 19 March 2014"
+title = "BBC iPlayer problem 19 March 2014"
 +++

 The BBC iPlayer site is experiencing technical issues tonight.
 This is preventing get_iplayer from downloading content and presenting the general error 'no specified modes'.